 You can learn more about sleep and weight loss here and sleep apnea and weight gain here.

 Beyond sleep loss, you may also be experiencing circadian misalignment during menopause.
-This is when you’re not living in sync with your circadian rhythm, your body’s roughly 24-hour internal clock.
-You might be out of sync if you sleep or eat at odd or irregular times — perhaps due to not having the routine of work and family life anymore, or simply getting into bad habits.
+This is when you’re not living in sync with your circadian rhythm.

-However, circadian misalignment can also lead to weight gain.
+The bad news is circadian misalignment can lead to weight gain and make weight loss harder.
 One study looked at participants who were about 12 hours out of sync — this might be you if you work night shifts — and found they had a 17% decrease in leptin, the hormone responsible for making you feel full.

 You don’t need to be that much out of sync to gain weight, though.
 A 2021 study found mice who were three hours out of sync had higher blood sugar levels, fattier livers, and gained more weight than mice who were in sync.